dascog/terraform-2day/labs/student/5-terraform-config-language-i/README.md

 - Remember to follow the instructions for ``Terraform Community Edition``

 ## 3. Advanced!
 Manage Similar Resources with For Each (45mins)
-- this is quite an advanced tutorial - it doesn't describe very clearly *how* to separate the EC2 instances out into a separate module.
-It is worth trying it yourself from the tutorial description, and then cloning the solution repository to compare your files if you are not able to get it working successfully.
+- This tutorial includes some quite advanced features.
+- Take your time to understand the steps, and use the AWS console to verify the changes you make.
 - https://learn.hashicorp.com/tutorials/terraform/for-each?in=terraform/configuration-language
 - Once again you need to edit the ``terraform.tf`` file and change line 15 to ``required_version = ">= 1.2"``